-From the beginning, Java was the ahead to Kotlin in App development but now things are changing.
+From the beginning, Java was ahead of Kotlin in App development but now things are changing.
 Now it seems that the ship of Java is about to sink and the Java Developers are shifting their projects to Kotlin.
 This drastic change occurs due to the one announcement of Google in 2017.
 In that announcement, Google declared Kotlin as an Official language for App development and this announcement was a great shock for the Java developers but the reasons behind this announcement were obvious.

 Kotlin vs Java

-There are lots of questions people asked regarding the Java such as Should I leave my ongoing courses on Java and opted Kotlin?
+There are lots of questions people asked regarding Java such as Should I leave my ongoing courses on Java and opted Kotlin?
 Or Should I choose Kotlin as my first language?

 See, if you want your career in App Development and you are learning Java for it, do not leave your course in amid.
 Complete your course and then move to Kotlin.
-Kotlin was made to intercorporate with Java so you get a feature with that helps you to convert your Java Code to Kotlin or vice versa.
+Kotlin was made to intercorporate with Java so you get a feature that helps you to convert your Java Code to Kotlin or vice versa.

-Maybe in Android app development, Your Java skills are of no use in coming 4 or 5 years but apart from Android Apps development, there are many things that only Java can do and a good Experience of Java can land you on a high Paid Job.
+Maybe in Android app development, Your Java skills are of no use in the coming 4 or 5 years but apart from Android Apps development, there are many things that only Java can do and a good Experience of Java can land you on a high Paid Job.

-And If you are a complete beginner and want to develop Android App, in this case, experience developers suggest that you should have some knowledge of Java before you use Kotlin it really helps to learn Kotlin easily.
+And If you are a complete beginner and want to develop Android App, in this case, experience developers suggest that you should have some knowledge of Java before you use Kotlin it really helps to learn Kotlin easily. so let’s discuss the difference between Java vs Kotlin.

 Java is a pure Object-oriented and Independent programming language so as It said for Java “Write Once, Run Anywhere”.